clessn/clessn-blend/Pipelines/Refiners/README.md

           DO NOT copy the whole directory.
 Be sure to copy the content of the directory.
 6. Delete README.md
 7. Modify template_README.md to describe the refiner in non-technical language.
 Rename README.md
-8. Open RStudio
 9. Open Rprojet in the refiner folder.
 10. Push in CLESSN-blend
-11. Start coding. À part du README et de dossier de code, pas besoin de toucher le reste.
+11. Start coding.
+The only files you need to change are the code/code.R and README.md
 12. Code.R: open to code as it's the code template.
 Content is related to automating your refiner.
 13. Create the refiner
     1. Change line 111 and put the refiner name in snake_case